Ficool

 "We'll discuss that later.
 First, let's get you cleaned up."

-"You're not allowed to wander around without me until your test is complete.
+Finally Eden stopped in front of a door and nodded for her to get in.
+When she did, Eden said, "You're not allowed to wander around without me until your test is complete.
 Go in and freshen up, we have a lot to discuss.
 I'll be back in thirty minutes."

-And with that, Eden shut the door.
+And with that, Eden shut the door, locking her in.

 More Chapters